dbt-labs/docs.getdbt.com/thoughts.md

 some common troubleshooting issues?
 * This style of content is _very_ amenable to videos.
 I think once we get everything written, a series of Loom videos is 100% the next step.

+### Questions in general
+I think taking a question-based approach to documentation is in fact **the best way** for us to indoctrinate people with the viewpoint.

+I'd love to think through what this could look like way into the future.
+Could we have a button that allows someone to submit a question at any point in the docs?
+Here's my rough sketch:
+[ insert sketch from iPad ]

+### Working on "Build your first models" page:
+* Can we / should we add `git` steps in this tutorial?